netenglabs/suzieq/docs/2020-roadmap.md

 1. real documentation of our main functions so that we can get our APIs documented.

-1. Be sure that we can scale to at least 500 nodes per poller instance without a problem
+1. Be sure that we can scale to at least 500 nodes per poller instance
 1. users can do their own queries
     * pandas or pandas sql query
     * is this only in the GUI?